By Daniel Margrain

 “Her [May’s] default position is to retreat into secrecy and blatant abuse of power.
 That is precisely what we are seeing over Brexit, where there is no plan and much to hide.
 May’s natural instinct is to brook no opposition, debate or discussion of her actions, but to proceed on the basis of executive fiat, with as little information as possible given to parliament, devolved authorities and – Heaven forbid – the public.”

-Both Murray and Sarkar’s assertions are given further credence to the refusal by May to take part in a televised public debate in the run-up to the election, her banning of both the public and journalists from Tory events and the insistence that her MPs sign a three lock pledge.
+Both Murray and Sarkar’s assertions, in addition to the public being denied a televised debate, May’s banning of both the public and journalists from Tory events and the insistence that her MPs sign a three lock pledge, reinforce the notion that the PM is refusing to participate in democracy.

-The latter point has been noted, even by some establishment commentators.
-Columnist Fraser Nelson, for example, revealed in the Telegraph (April 21, 2017), that May’s election manifesto is likely to be extremely light in both content and detail which a single hard Brexit strategy implies.
+May’s lightweight campaign matches the Tories inability to present a package of policies to the public.
+Even the establishment columnist, Fraser Nelson, revealed in the Telegraph (April 21, 2017), that May’s election manifesto will be extremely light in both content and detail which a single hard Brexit strategy implies.

 An illustration of the PMs lack of intellectual acumen and autocratic style, was perhaps most pertinently highlighted by constituent, Louise Trethowan, who related a fifteen minute encounter she had with May at her constituency office in Maidenhead.